ansar010/BridgeLabz_Basic_Core_Java_and_Functional_Programming/Functional_Programs/readme.txt

   3. Write a program Distance.java that takes two integer command-line arguments x and y and prints the Euclidean distance from the point (x, y) to the origin (0, 0).
 The formulae to calculate distance = sqrt(x*x + y*y).
 Use Math.power function

   4. Write a program Quadratic.java to find the roots of the equation a*x*x + b*x + c.
 Since the equation is x*x, hence there are 2 roots.
 The 2 roots of the equation can be found      using a formula (Note: Take a, b and c as input values) delta = b*b - 4*a*c
         Root 1 of x = (-b + sqrt(delta))/(2*a)
         Root 2 of x = (-b - sqrt(delta))/(2*a)

   5. Write a program WindChill.java that takes two double command-line arguments t and v and prints the wind chill.
 Use Math.pow(a, b) to compute ab.
-Given the temperature t (in Fahrenheit) and the wind speed v (in miles per hour), the
-     National Weather Service defines the effective temperature (the wind chill) to be:
+Given the temperature t (in        Fahrenheit) and the wind speed v (in miles per hour), the National Weather Service defines the effective temperature (the wind chill) to be: w = 35.74 + 0.6215t + (0.4275t - 35.75)^0.16
      Note: the formula is not valid if t is larger than 50 in absolute value or if v is larger than 120 or less than 3 (you may assume that the values you get are in that range).